phunware/maas-mapping-ios-sdk/README.md

 Version 2.3.0 BETA (use PWMapKit v2.2.0 for production)

+This is Phunware's iOS SDK for the Mapping module.
+Visit http://maas.phunware.com/ for more details and to sign up.

 PWMapKit is a comprehensive indoor mapping and wayfinding SDK that allows easy integration with Phunware's indoor maps and location-based services.
-Visit http://maas.phunware.com/ for more details and to sign up.